Meet Carlos Lebret: Manager, Clinical Operations

 - What would you tell LGBTQ+ friends or those interested in working for Parexel about the company?

 Come and work with us!!!
-It is a great company to work for, good environment, very diverse and even more inclusive.
+It is a great company to work for, a good environment, very diverse, and even more inclusive.

-- What do you think are the benefits to working at Parexel above other companies?
+- What do you think are the benefits of working at Parexel above other companies?

 - Tell me something most people don’t know about you.

-After university I went to work in a hotel for 3 months as an entertainer, and the 3 months became 9 years!!!
-After that, I came to work in Parexel after studying a Master’s in Clinical Trials.
+After university, I went to work in a hotel for 3 months as an entertainer, and the 3 months became 9 years!!!
+After that, I came to work in Parexel after I finished a Master’s in Clinical Trials.

 During an internal interview at Parexel, I was asked by the interviewer how could he know that I won’t jump at any time on a bus a join the Circus.
 I found the question hilarious!
 I would have loved to be part of the cast of Cirque du Soleil, but cannot even bend to touch my toes!!!

 - What do you enjoy when you’re not at work?